tpressnell/StudentRegistrationSystem/README.md

     }
 ```

 The conflictsWith() method is much simpler for the online class since there is only one case to check for.
-The only way that an online class has a conflict is if the user attempts to register for the same class twice.
+The only way that an online class can conflict with another class is if the user attempts to register for the same class twice.
 Everything else does not conflict.

 ## How to use StudentRegistrationSystem

 To run this program, the user needs java installed on their machine as well as access to the CSV file containing the courses that are used by the program.
 When the user runs the program, all of the classes are read into Course objects and added to an ArrayList.
 After this, the user can either search for courses, add a course to their schedule, view their trial schedule, or exit the program.
 To choose one of these options, the user would enter 1,2,3, or 4 respectivley and press ENTER.
 Following this, they would be guided by the program as to how to create their schedule.
-After the user has finished making hteir schedule, they would press 4, and the program will exit.
+After the user has finished making their schedule, they would press 4, and the program will exit.